Haverford State Hospital: History

 The hospital was constructed in 1964 as a state-of-the-art hospital.
 Patients were able to use a bowling alley, private rooms, recreational activities, and were given jobs within the hospital, with some being able to leave regularly.
 The complex consisted of 23 buildings, the largest being the Acute Intensive Care Center, named Hilltop (building 4).
 The facility also contained a boiler plant, garage, warehouse, administration building, recreation building, five extended treatment wards, two geriatric wards, and two kitchen buildings.

 Victory Gyory was discharged through a writ of Habeas corpus on September 3, 1969.

 At the time of its closure in 1998, its superintendent was Aidan Altenor.
 Its closure was partly due to a lawsuit based on the Americans with Disabilities Act of 1990, as well as the general deinstitutionalization of the state hospital system.
 When it closed, most of the patients were transferred to the Norristown State Hospital.
 The land was used for some years as a haunted hayride, though this use had ceased in the years leading up to its demolition and redevelopment.

 Sales scandal

 On November 14, 2006, the Haverford Township Board of Commissioners approved the Agreement of Sale and Preliminary Land Development Plans.
 The so-called Haverford Reserve development was to include 100 carriage homes and 198 condominiums, as well as several athletic fields and over 120 areas for passive recreation.
 The hospital had also been a target in the previous year for people scrapping for copper and other valuable metals.
-On April 5, 2007, the Pennsylvania Attorney General filed an indictment against 5th ward commissioner Fred C. Moran in conjunction with the sale of the state hospital property, alleging that Moran had disclosed the confidential bids of other potential developers to one of the contractors.
+On April 5, 2007, the Pennsylvania Attorney General filed an indictment against Haverford Township 4th ward commissioner Fred C. Moran in conjunction with the sale of the state hospital property, alleging that Moran had disclosed the confidential bids of other potential developers to one of the contractors and offered preferential zoning decisions in exchange for an additional $500,000 bid for the Township.
 Moran was convicted of Bribery in Official and Political Matters in 2008, and lost his appeal.